Crosspointe

 No analysis available

-There is explicit public-remark evidence of a monthly fee ($100/month) to obtain an additional parking stall.
-I searched for 'parking fee', 'monthly', and 'per month' and found the $100/month reference.
+There is explicit public-remark evidence of a monthly parking rental fee of $100/month for an additional stall.
+I searched for 'parking fee', 'monthly', and found the $100/month mention.

 No analysis available